ibm-cloud-docs/hs-crypto-cli-plugin/hs-crypto-cli.md

     --name (string)
     :   Required.
 The name of the template.
 You need to reference it when creating managed keys.
 The length must be between 1 and 30 characters.
 The value must match the regular expression `/^[A-Za-z][A-Za-z0-9-]*$/`.

+    --type (string[])
+    :   Required.
+The type of the template.
+Values that can be set are `user_defined`, `shadow`, and `system`.

+    --state (string)
+    :   Required.
+The state of the template.
+Values can be set are `archived` or `unarchived`.

+    --naming-scheme (string)
+    :   Required.
+The string pattern that your template name needs to follow.

     --key ([KeyProperties](#uko-key-properties-example-schema))
     :   Required.
 Properties that describe the managed key.

     --keystores ([KeystoresPropertiesCreate\[\]](#uko-keystores-properties-create-example-schema))
     :   Required.
-An array describing the type and group of target keystores that the managed key is to be installed in.
+An array describing the type and group of keystores that the managed key is to be installed in.
 The maximum length is `1` item.
 The minimum length is `1` item.

     --description (string)
     :   Optional.
 The description of the key template.
 The length must be between 0 and 200 characters.
 The value must match the regular expression `/(.|\\n)*/`.